Thinking of installing access control in your business? Good move!

-- Do you want a PC based system to be able to download audit trail and add and remove users from a central location rather than walking the building to amend codes or delete fobs?
+- Do you want a PC-based system so you can download audit trails and add and remove users from a single location?
+The alternative is walking the building to amend codes or delete fobs.

 - Do you want to know how many people are in the building for Roll Call?

 - Do you want to integrate with other systems?

 - Have you considered using mobile phones for access control credentials?

 - Do you want to integrate visitor management into the system to allow visitors to navigate the building more easily?

 - Would you like the convenience and added security of using fingerprints or faces as access control credentials?

 What Access Control System Do I Need?

 Key cards and fobs are used in businesses across the country.
 But while these are affordable and easy-to-use, they just aren't as secure as modern alternatives.
 That’s not to say key cards are useless.
 For smaller businesses without expensive stock or valuable data, they can be a reliable and cost-effective option.
 You’ll also be able to introduce two-factor authentication with a keycard or fob, essentially making it one step harder for trespassers to breach entrances without triggering an alarm.